This page describes the eT_launch

 If an error is detected,

-will attempt to copy any generated output files to the calling directory,
+will attempt to copy any generated output files to the input directory,

 exit the loop over input files,